UT-ADL/autoware_mini_practice/practice_1/README.md

 3. And already we could build a workspace without actually having any contents there
    - `catkin build` - will initialize workspace and build the workspace and packages inside.
    - `ll` - see that additional folders like `build` and `devel` are created
+4. Source the workspace: `source devel/setup.bash`
+5. Optional: This command can be added to the `~/.bashrc` file, so it will be sourced every time you open a new terminal.
+You can do it with the command:
+   - `echo "source ~/autoware_mini_practice/devel/setup.bash" >> ~/.bashrc`
+   - `source ~/.bashrc` to apply the changes
-4. Now we want to initiate Github repo inside the newly created `autoware_mini_practice_solutions` folder
+6. Now we want to initiate Github repo inside the newly created `autoware_mini_practice_solutions` folder
    - Go to [New repository](https://github.com/new)
    - Create **public** repository under name `autoware_mini_practice_solutions`
    - Follow the next commands to set your local files to point to Github repository: